Bladefidz/Creating-and-Developing-a-Tech-Startup-Notes/chapter1.md

 3. Perpective on money.
    When you will need to pay for your childresn's studies, your partner will want to invest in the company. **For some people money is an aim, for others it's an indicator**.

-4.
+4. Some things can be predictable
+   You know hoe old your children will be in five years, ten years, and wjat they need from you.
+You also know that if your associate is 50 today, you will need to anticipate a transmission.

+5. Perspective on success
+   According to what you aim and how fast you want things to happen, you will not have the same needs. **Make a list of your key indicators to success for the next years**.
+So, you will get precious information on the vision and ambition that each has and on your conformity

+6. Collective vision and goals
+   To succeed, you need a clear and shared vision.
+WIthout aim of performance there will be no successful team.

-5. ## Methods and Recommendations for Defining and Assesing an Opportunity to Create a Tech Company
+## Methods and Recommendations for Defining and Assesing an Opportunity to Create a Tech Company